RohanSharma-21/ML-Model/README.md

-# California Housing Price Prediction
+# My California Housing Price Prediction Model

 This is a linear regression model to predict house prices in California based on the (features) of the data set below.